La Dispute (band): The Worth of the World, Never Come Undone and Wildlife (2010–2012)

 The band went into StadiumRed studio in New York City in March 2011 to record the remainder of the album.
 Andrew Everding, the keyboardist of Thursday and producer Joe Pedulla served as recording engineers at both studios.
 On May 3, 2011, La Dispute released a split EP with American acoustic singer-songwriter Andrew Koji Shiraki (Koji), titled Never Come Undone.
-The split featured La Dispute performing an acoustic rendition of "Last Blues For Bloody Knuckles," a song from their debut album.
+The split featured La Dispute performing an acoustic rendition of "Last Blues For Bloody Knuckles," a song from their album, Somewhere at the Bottom of the river between Vega and Altair.
 Their second contribution was an original song titled "Sunday Morning, at a Funeral."
 On July 5, La Dispute started a Canadian tour with Make Do and Mend and No Sleep Records associates Balance and Composure.
 The focus of this tour was to promote the release of Never Come Undone.

 La Dispute, Touché Amoré and Norwegian hardcore punk band Death Is Not Glamorous completed a European tour, which started July 27, 2011 and finished August 12, to coincide with both La Dispute's and Touché Amoré's appearances at Hevy Festival in the United Kingdom, Fluff Fest in Czech Republic and Ieperfest in Belgium in 2011.
 On August 23, La Dispute announced the title of their second album, and revealed the track listing and album art.
 The album, titled Wildlife, was released on October 4, 2011.
 Lyrically, Jordan Dreyer has described the album as being "... set-up as a collection of sort of stories/poems annotated by the author and split into thematic sections by four monologues."
 Vocalist Jordan Dreyer considers the album a lyrical experiment with elements they intended to use in the first album.
 The announcement of the new album was accompanied by a complete re-design of their website, themed around the album's "Wildlife" design.
 Two singles were released digitally prior to its release, "The Most Beautiful Bitter Fruit" and "Harder Harmonies".
 On September 30, La Dispute joined Thrice, Moving Mountains, and O'Brother on a tour around the United States, which finished November 11.